apache/flink/docs/java_api_guide.md

     myJobExecutionResult.getAccumulatorResult("num-lines")

 All accumulators share a single namespace per job.
 Thus you can use the same accumulator in different operator functions of your job.
-Stratosphere will internally merge all accumulators with the same name.
+Flink will internally merge all accumulators with the same name.

 A note on accumulators and iterations: Currently the result of accumulators is only available after the overall job ended.
 We plan to also make the result of the previous iteration available in the next iteration.
-You can use {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/IterativeDataSet.java#L98 "Aggregators" %} to compute per-iteration statistics and base the termination of iterations on such statistics.
+You can use {% gh_link /flink-java/src/main/java/org/apache/flink/api/java/IterativeDataSet.java#L98 "Aggregators" %} to compute per-iteration statistics and base the termination of iterations on such statistics.

 __Custom accumulators:__

 To implement your own accumulator you simply have to write your implementation of the Accumulator interface.
-Feel free to create a pull request if you think your custom accumulator should be shipped with Stratosphere.
+Feel free to create a pull request if you think your custom accumulator should be shipped with Flink.

-You have the choice to implement either {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/Accumulator.java "Accumulator" %} or {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/SimpleAccumulator.java "SimpleAccumulator" %}. ```Accumulator<V,R>``` is most flexible: It defines a type ```V``` for the value to add, and a result type ```R``` for the final result.
+You have the choice to implement either {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/Accumulator.java "Accumulator" %} or {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/SimpleAccumulator.java "SimpleAccumulator" %}. ```Accumulator<V,R>``` is most flexible: It defines a type ```V``` for the value to add, and a result type ```R``` for the final result.
 E.g. for a histogram, ```V``` is a number and ```R``` is a histogram. ```SimpleAccumulator``` is for the cases where both types are the same, e.g. for counters.

 [Back to top](#top)